 - The information on the web is always up to date.
-New postings are shown as soon as they are received. - The postings can be organized in the manner that best suits the reader: by date, by author, by topic, with or without table of contents, with or without showing the author, etc. - Only one copy of the information is kept, and in particular there is no need to create an individual HTML file for each posting.
-This design allows the interface to scale up gracefully to lists with hundreds of thousands of archived postings, which would otherwise require hundreds of thousands of individual HTML files, wasting disk space (each file takes up at least one disk block) and stressing the file system past reasonable limits.
+New postings are shown as soon as they are received. - The postings can be organized in the manner that best suits the reader: by date, by author, topic, with/without table of contents, with/without showing the author, etc. - Only one copy of the information is kept, and in particular there is no need to create an individual HTML file for each posting.
+This design allows the interface to scale up gracefully to lists with hundreds of thousands of archived postings, which would otherwise require hundreds of thousands of individual HTML files, wasting disk space (each file takes up at least one disk block) and stressing the file system past reasonable limits. - The search forms can be used to create search requests matching (for instance) all postings in the last X days.
+The resulting URL can then be bookmarked and reloaded on a regular basis.